-During the 2011 monitoring year, there were nine effluent outfall ambient monitoring surveys (WN) and three Alexandrium surveys (AF), 160 Boston Harbor water quality surveys, and twelve Massachusetts Bay shellfish water quality monitoring surveys.
-Survey team members counted six individual whales including five minke whales and one finback whale.
-Also counted were approximately 50 short beaked common dolphins, 12 harbor porpoises, 30 harbor seals, and one unidentified seal.
-Tables 1 and 2 summarize the locations and dates of all MWRA's sightings of whales, pinnipeds and dolphins in 2011.
+During the 2013 monitoring year, there were nine effluent outfall ambient monitoring surveys (WN), 24 Boston Harbor water quality surveys, and thirteen Massachusetts Bay shellfish water quality monitoring surveys.
+Observers were present on the nine effluent outfall ambient monitoring surveys.
+Survey team members counted five individual whales, including four North Atlantic right whales and one unidentified whale.
+Also counted were six harbor porpoises, and 36 harbor seals.
+Tables 1 and 2 summarize the locations and dates of all MWRA's sightings of whales, pinnipeds and dolphins in 2013.
 The locations of whale sightings are shown in Figure 4.

-Table 1.
-Year 2011 effluent outfall ambient monitoring surveys and Alexandrium surveys when marine mammals were sighted.
+${\bf Table~1.~Year~2013~effluent~outfall~ambient~monitoring~surveys~and~\it Alexandrium~surveys~when~marine~mammals~were~sighted.}$